 Cardiovascular fitness is the heart and lungs’ ability to supply oxygen-rich blood to working muscle tissues and the muscles’ ability to produce energy for movement using oxygen.
 Many physiological factors affect a person’s ability to deliver oxygen to working muscles, including heart rate, stroke volume, cardiac output, and maximal oxygen consumption.

-the energy stores needed for sport.
-This is referred to as metabolic training.
-Metabolic training is generally divided into two types: aerobic and anaerobic.
+Participating in metabolic training can facilitate optimal oxygen delivery to the working muscles, which build up energy stores needed for sport.
+Metabolic training is divided into two types: aerobic and anaerobic.

-The Heart Center of Philadelphia is among a select few destinations across the country that specializes in sports cardiology and Cardiac Rehabilitation.
-Doctors at the Heart Center will maximize each patients metabolism through a detailed understanding of historical data, advanced blood work, advanced metabolic exercise testing, and stress testing in order to individualize exercise prescriptions and cardiovascular potential.
+The Heart Center of Philadelphia is one of the only destinations in the country specializing in sports cardiology and Cardiac Rehabilitation.
+Doctors at the Heart Center will use a detailed understanding of historical data, advanced blood work, advanced metabolic exercise testing, and stress testing to build individualize exercise prescriptions that maximize each patient’s metabolism and cardiovascular potential.